-The subject property comprises a ground floor flat within a four storey tenement block located within the Shandon area of Edinburgh and convenient for all local amenities.
-At the time of inspection the general condition of the property appears consistent with its age and type of construction and was generally found to be in fair order throughout.
+The subject property comprises a double upper colony style flat located within the Shandon area of Edinburgh.
+All local facilities and amenities are available nearby.

+At the time of inspection the general condition of the property appears consistent with its age and type of construction and was generally found to be in fair order throughout however some works of routine repair and maintenance should now be anticipated.